-NAME DATA TYPE DESCRIPTION RotatePolicy ? enumeration Specifies the policy for the device to automatically rotate the content to optimize the fit of the content to the receiving container.
-Allowed values are: NoRotate - Do not rotate.
-RotateOrthogonal - Rotate by 90° in either direction.
-RotateClockwise - Rotate clockwise by 90°.
-RotateCounterClockwise - Rotate counterclockwise by 90°.
-SizePolicy ? enumeration Allows printing even if the container size does not match the requirements of the data.
+NAME DATA TYPE DESCRIPTION SizePolicy? enumeration Allows printing even if the container size does not match the requirements of the data.
 Allowed values are: ClipToMaxPage - The page contents SHALL be clipped to the size of the container.
 The printed area is either centered in the source image if no @ClipOffset key is given, or from that position which is determined by @ClipOffset.
 Abort - Emit an error and abort printing.
 FitToPage - The page contents SHALL be scaled up or down to fit the container.
 The aspect ratio SHALL be maintained.
 ReduceToFit - The page contents SHALL be be scaled down but not scaled up to fit the container.
 The aspect ratio SHALL be maintained.
-Tile - the page contents SHALL be be split into several tiles, each tile SHALL be printed on its own surface.
+Tite - the page contents SHALL be be split into several tiles, each tile SHALL be printed on its own surface.